shlomif/shlomif-tech-diary/jennamarbles-reddit-clarification.md

 ----

 I think Jenna or whoever **are allowed** to take a hiatus from youtube or social media, if they feel like it.
-People often need a break, and there is [more than one way to make a difference in this world](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it).
+People often need a break or a change of life, and there is [more than one way to make a difference in this world](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it).

 ----

 That put aside, I disapprove of the fact that she removed access to most of her videos from youtube and its searches (while I still love her as a person).
 These videos are (mostly) her intellectual children, and she can be credited with writing, recording, editing, uploading (and may wish to gain fame, money, etc. from their popularity).
-Nevertheless, these videos effectively belong to everyone: those who watched them, and built upon them ("remixing": comments, video replies, parodies, etc.).
+Nevertheless, these videos effectively belong to everyone: those who watched them, and built upon them ("remixing": comments, video replies, parodies, hyperlinks, etc.).

 Jenna could (and still may be able to) selectively annotate some offensive videos saying she regrets posting them and that they should be viewed with caution and discretion.
 But like the ["NEVER GIVE UP!!!"](https://www.youtube.com/watch?v=KxGRhd_iWuE) meme video tells, most good creators have many perfectly innocent works, many approving fans, many "critics" who are just joking or being playful, and some critics who "disapprove of What You Say, But Will Defend to the Death Your Right to Say It" ( [Reference](https://quoteinvestigator.com/2015/06/01/defend-say/) ).
 And they far outnumber those who proclaimed that "Jenna should delete any and all 'offensive' videos" (some of whom may regret the censoring now).

-Like [this video by Jenna](https://www.shlomifish.org/Files/files/video/What%20Kid%20Shows%20Taught%20Me-ROZjaxT_0Hw.webm) ("what kid shows taught me") demonstrates, kids and adults who have watched [Power Rangers](https://en.wikipedia.org/wiki/Mighty_Morphin_Power_Rangers) in the 1990s are as unlikely to now be as politically incorrect as that show was, as those who have read the Bible will be to motivated to perform near-genocides (e.g: https://en.wikipedia.org/wiki/Levite%27s_concubine ).
+Like [this video by Jenna](https://www.shlomifish.org/Files/files/video/What%20Kid%20Shows%20Taught%20Me-ROZjaxT_0Hw.webm) ("what kid shows taught me") demonstrates, kids and adults who have watched [Power Rangers](https://en.wikipedia.org/wiki/Mighty_Morphin_Power_Rangers) in the 1990s are as unlikely to now be as politically incorrect as that show was, as those who have read the Bible will be motivated to perform near-genocides (e.g: https://en.wikipedia.org/wiki/Levite%27s_concubine ).

 I'm not accusing Jenna of not practising what she preached, just using a work she happened to create for support.